drugdata/D3R/README.rst

               that year the dataset.week.# with highest #.
 The output directories created will be put within this directory.

+              Setting --customweekdir will cause program to use 'celppdir' path.

-              If specified --createweekdir flag will instruct this program to create a new directory for the current celpp week/year before invoking running any stage processing.
+              Setting the --createweekdir flag will instruct this program to create a new directory for the current celpp week/year before invoking running any stage processing.